DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ---

+**Aha:** There are two simultaneous processes in me—the reactive system and a silent witness.
+The witness can notice without being swept away.

+Try this today (2 minutes): When you feel a surge (annoyance, anxiety, desire), pause and ask, “What is aware of this?”
+Notice even one breath’s worth of space.

+---

 *The system crash had revealed the automation, but it had also revealed something else: a witness to the automation.
 The investigation would begin with a simple question: if I'm not making most of my decisions, who or what is?
 And more importantly—who is asking this question?*